 Sound Engineers Scheme

-Radio is all about sound: our goal is to achieve flawless audio in the 2,800-plus concerts exchanged each year over the Music Exchange.
+Radio is all about sound: our goal is to achieve flawless audio in the 2,500-plus concerts exchanged each year over the Music Exchange.

-A new aspect of this programme’s relaunch is that, whenever relevant, it will build bridges with the successful Concert Evaluation Initiative, which, since February 2019, has created a Sound Engineers Community of more than 60 people and provided detailed peer-to-peer concert recording reports to more than 40 organizations.
-One of the consequences of these reports is that depending on their results, specific organizations will now be automatically be invited to engage with the Sound Engineers Scheme.
+Whenever relevant, the programme will build bridges with the successful Concert Evaluation Initiative, which, since February 2019, has created a Sound Engineers community of more than 60 people and provided detailed peer-to-peer concert recording reports to more than 40 organizations.
+One of the consequences of these reports is that depending on their results, specific organizations might now be automatically be invited to engage with the Sound Engineers Scheme.

 How does it work?